readium/readium-css/readiumCSS/pagination/ReadMe.md

 That could be managed via JavaScript though, so that you don’t need to maintain fallbacks in pure CSS.

-It is important to note the `var()` function provides a fallback mechanism itself, in case you’re custom property is not set.
+It is important to note the `var()` function provides a fallback mechanism itself, in case your custom property is not set.

 The function looks like this: